 - A MYGA may allow for partial withdrawals each year without a tax penalty.
 CDs typically impose an early-withdrawal penalty for taking money out prior to maturity.

 - A MYGA may offer more competitive interest rates than a CD.

 - Compared to CDs, annuities tend to carry more fees and growth is tax-deferred, while you’ll have to pay annual taxes on the interest with a CD.

-What to Know Before Purchasing a MYGA
+What to Know Before You Purchase a MYGA

 If you’re contemplating a multi-year guaranteed annuity as part of your retirement income plan, there are a few things to keep in mind.

 First, consider your age.
 These types of annuities may be better suited to people nearing retirement versus younger savers.
 If you’re still several decades away from retirement, you may find that you’ll get better returns by investing in your company’s 401(k) plan or an IRA.

 Next, think about what you need an annuity to do for you.
 A MYGA may not be the right choice if you’re looking for an annuity product to create consistent income for retirement.